 The subsidy will not apply in respect of account holders owning more than 1 (one) property and who will therefore not be classified as indigent.
 Tenants will also be subsidized on one property rented.
-Tenants should produce a written approval from the owner or a signed rental contract to apply for subsidy.

-5. APPLICATION AND AUDIT FORM
+APPLICATION AND AUDIT FORM

 An application form for indigent household subsidy must be completed by all account holders who qualify in terms of this policy.